 Remove the rear fan panel (if you have a K3/100) or the blank rear panel (if you have a K3/10) by removing the four corner screws.
 If you have a K3/100, unplug the fans and the circuit breaker.
 The wires to the circuit breaker have connectors that pull off of the spade terminals on the back of the breaker.
 They may be tight, but will come off with a little wiggling.
+If your panel does not have a cutout for the ANT 3 BNC connector, a replacement panel is included with your kit.

 If you have a K3/10 with its blank rear panel, go on to the next step with a square check box.
-If you have a K3/100, move the circuit breaker and the fans from the existing panel onto the new panel with the ANT 3 hole as follows:
+If you have an older K3/100 without the ANT 3 hole, move the circuit breaker and the fans from the existing panel onto the new panel with the ANT 3 hole.
+Otherwise, remove the plastic hole cover and skip to the TMP-BNC connector cable installation step.